dimitriye98/cmpe180b/database_test.md

 ### READ
 - Read all products
-- expect all products
+  - expect table of all products
+  - Result: table with all products returned
 ```SQL
 select * from Products;
 ```

 - Read valid product SKU
   - expect 1 product with SKU = 1
+  - Result: table with 1 row, containing the product with SKU = 1
 ```SQL
 select *
 from Products